backdrop-contrib/slick/README.txt

 CURRENT DEVELOPMENT STATUS
 --------------------------------------------------------------------------------
-It is currently feature complete, I think.
-I only have few left TODOs related to the above nice to have, but that should not stop the proper release.
-A proper release should be reasonable after proper feedbacks from the community, some code cleanup, and optimization where needed.
+A full release should be reasonable after proper feedbacks from the community, some code cleanup, and optimization where needed.
 Patches are very much welcome.

 ROADMAP
 --------------------------------------------------------------------------------
-- Bug fixes, code cleanup, optimization, and proper release.
+- Bug fixes, code cleanup, optimization, and full release.
 - Drupal 8 port, see if you can help/ provide suggestion: https://www.drupal.org/node/2432711